mitsuhiko/lucumr/2022/11/23/stack-tokens.rst

     pub fn get(&'caller self) -> &'caller T;

 In that case we wouldn't need to create this token at all.
-However there are probably some questions with that, in particular to which scope this should point when nested scopes are involved.
+However there are some questions with that, in particular to which scope this should point when nested scopes are involved.

 However even without syntax support maybe it would be conceivable to have a standardized way to restrict lifetimes without having to use closures by having something like an explicit `StackToken` as part of the standard library.